Of Two minds, Two Views: Roads Leading To The Same Destination.

 Further Sources For Investigation

-original article, "Fascism Anyone?", Laurence Britt (interview) compared the regimes of Hitler, Mussolini, Franco, Suharto, and Pinochet and identified 14 characteristics common to those fascist regimes.
+In his original article, "Fascism Anyone?", Laurence Britt (interview) compared the regimes of Hitler, Mussolini, Franco, Suharto, and Pinochet and identified 14 characteristics common to those fascist regimes.
 This page is a collection of news articles dating from the start of the Bush presidency divided into topics relating to each of the 14 points of fascism.
 Further analysis of American Fascism done by the POAC can be read here.

 1.)
 Powerful and Continuing Nationalism: Fascist regimes tend to make constant use of patriotic mottos, slogans, symbols, songs, and other paraphernalia.
 Flags are seen everywhere, as are flag symbols on clothing and in public displays.

-September 11 Freedom Walk
+September 11 Freedom Walk—

 New Majority Leader: Iraq War “May Be The Greatest Gift That We Give” Our Grandchildren